-Sandwell Academy employs a full time Director of Careers and Industry Links, Miss Rebecca Orton who is the Careers Leader for the Academy.
-She is supported by Miss Stephanie Wootton, Independent Employment and Training Consultant, Mrs Sue Timms, Employer Engagement Officer and a team of part time Industrial Consultants.
-These consultants are Mrs Tracy Bosi and Mrs Karen Soulsby, who are former members of business and industry.
-Their aim is to enhance career preparation and organise work placement programmes for students.
+Sandwell Academy employs a full time Director of Careers and Industry Links, Mrs Sue Timms who is the Careers Leader for the Academy.
+She is supported by Miss Karen Soulsby, Independent Careers Advisor, Mrs Clair Drummond, Employer Engagement Officer, Miss Jessica Darwin, Careers Assistant and a part time Industrial Consultant Mrs Tracy Bosi, who is a former member of business and industry.
+Her aim is to enhance career preparation and organise work placement programmes for students.

 Student Entitlements to Careers Education are set out in a newly updated Careers Policy (copies available in the Careers Department).
 There is a planned programme of Careers Education providing opportunities to develop and apply the knowledge, understanding and skills necessary to make realistic career decisions.

-For any further information about the Careers Curriculum, please contact Rebecca Orton - Director of Careers and Guidance.
+For any further information about the Careers Curriculum, please contact Sue Timms - Director of Careers and Guidance.

 Attached are the DFE Guidelines

 Our Careers Education and Guidance Policy can be found on our Useful Documents page.